helm/kind-action/README.md

-# Kind action
+# *Kind* Action

-A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes, using [kubernetes-sigs/kind](https://kind.sigs.k8s.io/).
+A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes using [kubernetes-sigs/kind](https://kind.sigs.k8s.io/).

 ## Usage

 ### Pre-requisites

-1. Create a workflow YAML file in your `.github/workflows` directory.
+Create a workflow YAML file in your `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs